markschultz/team-panda-fall-2024/adrs/adr-001-main-architectural-characteristics.md

   - Fault-tolerance
   - Integration
   - Performance
-  - Scalability
+  - Configurability

 ## Positive Consequences

-- Focusing on configurability and evolvability will allow the system to change over time in response to new technology and shifting market conditions.
+- Focusing on evolvability will allow the system to change over time in response to new technology and shifting market conditions.
+- Scalability will allow for spikes in needed capacity, as well as accommodate growth of use if the system proves popular.
 - Testability is vital for any system that relies on LLMs.
 Regular validation of outputs is necessary

 ## Negative Consequences